dotnet/csharplang/proposals/function-pointers.md

 ### UnmanagedCallersOnlyAttribute

-`UnamangedCallersOnlyAttribute` is an attribute used by the CLR to indicate that a method should be called with a specific calling convention.
+`UnmanagedCallersOnlyAttribute` is an attribute used by the CLR to indicate that a method should be called with a specific calling convention.
 Because of this, we introduce the following support for working with the attribute:

 * It is an error to directly call a method annotated with this attribute from C#.
 Users must obtain a function pointer to